Do you feel like a fraud and know that one day you will be ‘caught out?’

 When you focus your attention on something, everything else does not come to a standstill.
 If you are out driving and thinking about something at the same time, you do not suddenly stop driving your car.

 Your brain allows to you drive on automatic pilot, as it is stored as a automatic process that you can do, without too much focused attention on your part.
-(You can read more on habits here.
-This link will take you to a program, but scroll down to Your Anxious Brain)

 In a similar way, you can attend to tasks that require all of your attention, and your brain can make you feel inadequate at the same time.